ashutoshvarma/pyxpdf_data/README.md

 The cidToUnicode, nameToUnicode and unicodeMap data files in the the poppler_data folder are Copyright Glyph & Cog, LLC and are under the COPYING.gpl2 license.

+Fonts in fonts folder are released under the GNU Affero General Public License v3.0.
+Verbatim copies of the Ghostscript project's licensing info are included with this package see fonts/COPYING.affero

 The rest of module is licensed under MIT.